Note: All links going to other websites will open in the same window. Use the Back button to return to our site.

 - Q. Do Section 508 guidelines apply to state governments?

-- A. The following is adapted from the Association of Tech Act Projects (ATAP) article: "Section 508 Information Technology Access: Questions, Answers, and Unknowns for State and Local Entities."
+- A. From the Association of Assistive Technology Act Programs (ATAP); Unifying State AT Programs.
+(The ATAP facilitates the coordination of state AT Programs nationally and provides technical assistance and support to its members.)
+The following is adapted from the article: "Section 508 Information Technology Access: Questions, Answers, and Unknowns for State and Local Entities."

 - The scope of section 508 is primarily focused on the Federal sector.
 However, states that receive Federal funds under the Assistive Technology Act (ATA) of 1998 are required by that Act to provide an assurance of compliance with Section 508.
 Currently all states and territories receive Assistive Technology Act dollars and all have some form of Section 508 assurance.
 These state Section 508 assurances most frequently take the form of a simple assurance statement with limited or no specifics regarding implementation.